A simple GSC loader for CoD Black Ops 1

 4. Call Scr_LoadScript on our loaded script asset.

-5. Get function handle with Scr_GetFunctionHandle
+5. Get function handle with Scr_GetFunctionHandle.

 1. Call Scr_ExecThread on function handle.

-2. Call Scr_FreeThread on handle returned by Scr_ExecThread
+2. Call Scr_FreeThread on handle returned by Scr_ExecThread.

 Black Ops Offsets